 Latin: Rattus Sp.

-Luckily we don't often have rats visiting our garden but it happens.
+Luckily we don't often have rats visiting our garden, but it happens.
 All over town there are rats living near gutters and canals, so there is always a chance that at some point they check your garden for something edible.
 I was surprised to discover that rats sometimes visit our mango tree and eat the still unripe mangos.
 I know that pregnant women sometimes go for strange food.
 Does the same go for pregnant rats, or do just all rats like raw fruits?

 Latin: Felis catus

 Our first cat was a female living somewhere in the area that decided to deliver her babies in a little cupboard in our backyard.
 Since then we always have had one of more cats living with us.
-It are interesting animals with
+They are interesting animals with

 skinks, geckos and locusts.

 Most cats in Indonesia have a short, kinked tail.
 Even when you think that you have found a cat with a perfectly straight tail, you often can still feel a little twist in it.
 From own observation I know that these cats were born like this.
 So it not a result of an accident or the "cutting off" as some people believe.
 The most acceptable reason I have heard is that the strange shaped tails are the result of inbreeding.
 Most cats in Indonesia walk freely around their home and that is where they meet other cats.
 They don't know (or don't care?) who of these cats are their close relatives.